Twitter acquires Posterous

-SAN FRANCISCO, March 12 Twitter Inc said Monday that it has acquired Posterous, a blogging platform known for its slick digital media-sharing interface.
+SAN FRANCISCO Twitter Inc said Monday that it has acquired Posterous, a blogging platform known for its slick digital media-sharing interface.

 The microblogging service said in a blog post that the Posterous staff "has built an innovative product that makes sharing across the Web and mobile devices simple — a goal we share."